rmansour/react-jb-final-project/server/README.md

 admin navigation bar and prevents the admin from liking a vacation.
 If the role is user, it hides the admin sections ( followers stats and admin board).

+---

+## SIDE NOTE:
+- **_Add your own db name and password for the connection to MySQL in the './app/config/db.config.js' file_**
+- **_If you want to initialize your own users and password, vacations and favorites, please add {force: true} to the sequelize's sync function in the './server.js' file and uncomment the initial() function call in line 65_**

+---

 # Server: